joaoc-pires/lib-portugal-trains/README.md

 The IP API allows to search for train stations time tables, and specific trains time tables.
 The IP website also allows a user to see the train station details, but that functionality doesn't have an open API, which must be accessed through [other means](https://dados.gov.pt/en/datasets/estacoes-e-apeadeiros-dos-caminhos-de-ferro-portugueses/).

-It does however, allow the search for all the train stations in Portugal, which provide a Name and Node ID.
+The API allows the search for all the train stations in Portugal, but it provides only the Name and Node ID.
 This Node ID can then be used to return the time tables for each train station.

 # Installation